davimgfx/bankist/README.md

 # bankist
-A simple bank landing page
+A simple bank landing page, made with HTML, CSS and JavaScript